Ever scroll through Instagram at 3 am, convinced everyone sleeps soundly while you toss and turn like a rotisserie chicken on espresso?

 During the day, it’s a vibrant metropolis, crammed with taxis honking (thoughts firing), construction crews hammering (learning new things), and delivery trucks zooming (emotions zipping around).

-By nightfall, though, this city craves some peace and quiet.
+By nightfall, though, this city craves some peace.
 Enter sleep, the ultimate urban renewal project for your brain.

 As you drift off, your brain waves slow down, transitioning from the frenetic beta waves of wakefulness to the gentle thrum of alpha waves, like the city lights dimming.
 Then, something truly magical happens.